Where to Stay in Lake Como with Kids: Best Family-Friendly Places to Stay

 Como — For the Easiest Airport Connection and a City Base

-Como is the largest settlement on the lake and sits at the southern foot of the western branch, about 50 minutes from Milan by train and well connected to all four nearby airports.
-It's a proper city with a cathedral, a medieval old town, good restaurants, and a funicular up to the hillside village of Brunate for views over the whole lake.
-If you're not hiring a car, Como is the most practical base to start from, as the train connection from Milan is direct and the ferry network runs north from here to the other lake towns.
+Como is the largest settlement on the lake and sits at the southern foot of the western branch.
+Being only 50 minutes from Milan by train, it is incredibly well connected to all four nearby airports.
+It is a proper city with a cathedral, a medieval old town, good restaurants, and a funicular up to the hillside village of Brunate for views over the whole lake.
+If you are not hiring a car, Como is the most practical place to start because the train connection from Milan is direct and you can catch ferries north to the other towns.

 1. Hotel Barchetta Excelsior (from around £130/night)